mach-composer/mcc-sdk-go/docs/ComponentVersionDraft.md

 ### NewComponentVersionDraft

-`func NewComponentVersionDraft(component string, version string, branch string, ) *ComponentVersionDraft`
+`func NewComponentVersionDraft(version string, branch string, ) *ComponentVersionDraft`

 NewComponentVersionDraft instantiates a new ComponentVersionDraft object This constructor will assign default values to properties that have it defined,